tstran155/YYC-DataPost---A-Streamlit-App-for-Data-Analytics/README.md

-# YYC-DataPost-A Streamlit App for Data Analytics
+# YYC DataPost - A Streamlit App for Data Analytics

 Welcome to the YYC DataPost project, a Streamlit app designed to analyze and visualize data from the Calgary City Services 311 system.
 This application serves as an easy-to-use interface to gain insights into various services provided by the city.